 The severity of the narrowing impacts the symptoms experienced by your dog.
 Some dogs will inherit a mild, barely undetectable narrowing, while others can suffer serious impediments to the outflow of blood from the heart.

 - fainting (due to the brain not receiving the right amount of oxygen)

 - poor growth

 - exercise intolerance

 The large heart will cause coughing (the heart takes up too much room in the chest), difficulty breathing, and dangerous heart rhythm abnormalities.
 In extreme cases, sadly, sudden death is another possible outcome for these patients suffering from an enlarged heart.

 Once a murmur is detected, most veterinarians will recommend a complete cardiac examination, including a chest X-ray, an electrocardiogram (EKG), and most importantly, an ultrasound of the heart (echocardiogram).

 Unfortunately, the treatment for aortic stenosis in dogs is not up to par with their human counterpart.
 A few strides have been made in the ability to devise surgical modes of altering the configuration of this delicate area, there is still a long way to go.

 The cost of treatment can vary, treating with beta-blocking drugs is a low cost.
 However, follow-up echocardiograms ranging in price from $500-$600 each can add up over time as you properly treat your dog for this condition.

 The only way to achieve a lower incidence of this heart disease is through careful and responsible breeding programs.
 The ability to easily screen the parents with an echocardiogram before breeding will help ensure the trait has been identified in a future breeding dog’s line.

-Hypoadrenocorticism (known as Addison’s Disease) is not a common disease in dogs (but common in Goldendoodles) where the adrenal glands’ outer layer (the cortex) is destroyed.
+Hypoadrenocorticism (known as Addison’s Disease) is generally an uncommon disease in dogs (but common in Goldendoodles) where the adrenal glands’ outer layer (the cortex) is destroyed.
 Often the cause of the destruction is the body’s own immune system causing the destruction of the sensitive endocrine tissue.

 Both affected hormones are instrumental in the proper function of a wide variety of the body’s basic functions; therefore, symptoms are typically non-specific.
 Some symptoms to be aware of include (which can be accelerated during extreme times of stress):

 - Increased thirst and urination